Classification of 3-graded causal subalgebras of real simple Lie algebras: Abstract

 where \(\g^{-\tau}_{\pm 1}(h) := \{x \in \g : \tau(x) = -x, [h,x] = \pm x\}\).
 These cones occur naturally as the skew-symmetric parts of the Lie wedges of endomorphism semigroups of certain standard subspaces.

-We prove in particular that \(\g(\tau,h)\) is either a hermitian simple Lie algebra of tube type or a direct sum of two Lie algebras of this type.
-Moreover, we give for each hermitian simple Lie algebra and each equivalence class of involutive automorphisms \(\tau\) of \(\g\) with \(\tau(W) = -W\) a list of possible subalgebras \(\g(\tau,h)\) up to isomorphy.
+We prove in particular that, if \(\g(W, \tau,h)\) is non-trivial, then it is either a hermitian simple Lie algebra of tube type or a direct sum of two Lie algebras of this type.
+Moreover, we give for each hermitian simple Lie algebra and each equivalence class of involutive automorphisms \(\tau\) of \(\g\) with \(\tau(W) = -W\) a list of possible subalgebras \(\g(W, \tau,h)\) up to isomorphy.